 Satellite temperature data differs from the surface temperature data, and shows a pause in warming from about 1999-2015 (around when the movie was made) after which warming aggressively resumed.

 Michaels agrees that human combustion of fossil fuels causes warming, his climate models just predict less of it than those of most other climate scientists.

-A lot of climate skeptics were cherry-picking that super-hot, fluke 1998 year to claim that "warming has stopped", which was misleading -- the decade from 2000-2009 was significantly warming than any preceding decade in human history.
+A lot of climate skeptics were cherry-picking that super-hot, fluke 1998 year to claim that "warming has stopped", which was misleading -- the decade from 2000 to 2009 was significantly warmer than any preceding decade since the invention of the thermometer.

-CATO eventually gave up on climate skepticism as a lost cause and disbanded their climate operation.
+CATO eventually gave up on climate skepticism as a lost cause and disbanded its climate operation.
 Patrick Michaels' Wikipedia page doesn't say where he is now.